DIAGNijmegen/rse-gcapi/docs/usage/algorithm/start_algorithm_jobs.md

 ## Start jobs

 !!! info "Job limits"
     The number of jobs running at the same time and the number jobs you are allowed to run in a set time period have [limits](https://grand-challenge.org/documentation/try-out-your-algorithm/#credits).
 For large processing batches these exceptions will need to be handled.
+One way is [using a retry strategy](../../usage/retries/handling_limits.md).

 Start off by getting the algorithm details, making sure you [have access rights](../../getting-started.md#access-rights):